mcarr-and/go-gin-marshalling/docs/Grafana-Prometheus-Configmap-Dashboards.md

 The inputs you cannot use as you want to force the datasource as grafana cannot use a Input dropdown by itself.

 We will force the datasouce as described below.

+The first json block I have in my dashboards are `"annotations": {`

 ## Force datasource to be Grafana